back to top

 Professional Pods: The Turnkey Habitat

 Leading this disruption are “Plug-and-Play” systems like those from Spanish innovator Vancubic.
 Their approach treats the van interior as high-end cargo rather than a vehicle modification, allowing for a “work-by-day, adventure-by-weekend” utility.
+Notably, these solutions highlight why a modular campervan setup is so versatile in modern travel.

 • The System: Two self-contained aluminium “cubes” (Living/Bedroom and Kitchen/Bath) slide into any L2H2 van, such as a Mercedes Sprinter or Fiat Ducato.